KevinArthurTittel/CausalML/README.md

 This folder contains replication files for my theoretical MSc thesis titled "Robust Smooth Heterogeneous Treatment Effect Estimation using Causal Machine Learning", as well as a general introduction for the reader.
 All selected settings for the algorithms here are described in my thesis.
 Contained in this folder are:

-- Extension Table 1 (Field et al., 2013).R: extends Table 1 of the original paper of Field et al. (2013) by applying GRF, Cluster-Robust GRF, and LLCF on the original analysis.
+- Extension Table 1 (Field et al., 2013).R: extends Table 1 of the original paper of Field et al. (2013) by applying GRF, Cluster-Robust GRF, and LLCF to estimate average and heterogeneous treatment effects of a grace period on twelve loan use and business formation outcome variables.
+In particular, four tables are produced with i) ATE estimates with corresponding SE, ii) confidence intervals on AUTOC, iii) BLP Approach estimates, and iv) Differential ATE approach estimates with corresponding SE.
 - Extension Table 2 (Field et al., 2013).R: extends Table 2 of the original paper of Field et al. (2013) by applying GRF, Cluster-Robust GRF, and LLCF on the original analysis.
 - Extension Table 3 (Field et al., 2013).R: extends Table 3 of the original paper of Field et al. (2013) by applying GRF, Cluster-Robust GRF, and LLCF on the original analysis.
 - Extension Table 4 (Field et al., 2013).R: extends Table 4 of the original paper of Field et al. (2013) by applying GRF, Cluster-Robust GRF, and LLCF on the original analysis.